All the Shah's Men: Summary

-In 1933 Reza Shah signed a deal selling Iranian oil extraction rights to the Anglo-Persian Oil Company, later called British Petroleum (BP).
+In 1933 Reza Shah signed a deal selling Iranian oil extraction rights to the Anglo-Persian Oil Company.
 Though Iran was officially neutral at the start of World War II, its monarch was friendly towards the Axis.
 Following the 1941 Allied Invasion of Iran, Reza Shah was forced to abdicate in favour of his son Mohammad Reza Shah, who upheld the oil agreement with APOC, which by then had been renamed the "Anglo-Iranian Oil Company".
 When the first democratically elected parliament and prime minister in Iran took power in 1950 they planned to seize the oil assets in Iran that had been developed by the British, violating the still running oil contract with British Petroleum.
-The British government followed to court in the Hague's International Court, lost the case against Iran's new government and reacted by blockading the Persian Gulf, the Strait of Hormuz, halting Iran's trade and economy.
+The British government followed to court in the Hague's International Court, but the Court did not rule, as it did not have jurisdiction.
+Britain reacted by blockading the Persian Gulf, the Strait of Hormuz, halting Iran's trade and economy.
 At this point Mohammad Reza Shah escaped Iran and took refugee in the West and the whole power went into hands of the elected government led by Mohammad Mosaddegh.

 The US was concerned that Iranian Prime Minister Mohammad Mosaddegh was seeking help from the local superpower, the Soviet Union, against Britain.
 The Eisenhower administration agreed with British Prime Minister Winston Churchill's government to restore the pro-Western Shah to power.
 In the summer of 1953, the CIA and Britain's MI6 arranged a coup in Tehran.
 Mossadegh was successfully overthrown and spent the rest of his life on his country estate under house arrest, and Iran remained a staunch Cold War ally of the West.
 After more than 20 years of the Shah's rule, there was a bloody revolution in 1979 and brought into power an Islamic republic, which has ruled ever since.